 4. Medical care and Hygienic Products:

 A significant space of medical textile material is medical services and cleanliness affirmation.
-These material materials are utilized to secure doctors and well-being laborers and prepare wards while treating patients in the emergency clinic and will have non-poisonous, non-cancer-causing, and so on properties.
+These materials are used to secure doctors and well-being labourers and prepare wards while treating patients in the emergency clinic.
+They will have non-poisonous, non-cancer-causing, and so on properties.

 Medical textiles are a combination of textile technology and medicine.
-In the medical field, technical textiles are not only used for skin contact but also important functions of the body.
+In the medical field, technical textiles are not only used for skin contact but also for essential functions of the body.
 Textiles provide unprecedented protection, comfort, and cost savings for the medical and hygiene industries.
-Today Diversified Medical Textile Applications make a remarkable position among the others segments of medical textiles.
+Today, Diversified Medical Textile Applications are remarkable among the other segments of medical textiles.

 Application of Medical Textile